hjake123/reactive/README.md

 	doNotTeleport = ["minecraft:ender_dragon", "minecraft:wither"]
  (Add any LivingEntity entities that you need to never be teleportable.)

+ 	#Whether acid should dissolve entity blocks.
+This would delete the contents of said blocks.
+[Default: false]
+	acidMeltBlockEntities = false
+ (Self explanatory.)

 ```
 ### SERVER CONFIG
 ```